Wanner97/bandscope/README.md

 ---

+>[!NOTE]
-## Notes on Configuration and Secrets
+>## Notes on Configuration and Secrets
-This repository intentionally includes the local appsettings.json configuration.
+>This repository intentionally includes the local appsettings.json configuration.
+>

-That is not because I consider committing secrets to be good production practice.
+>That is not because I consider committing secrets to be good production practice.
-It is included deliberately for documentation and reproducibility reasons:
+>It is included deliberately for documentation and reproducibility reasons:
+>

-- The IPA requirement was localhost execution only
+>- The IPA requirement was localhost execution only
-- Public deployment was not required
+>- Public deployment was not required
-- The repository is meant to show how the project is structured and configured
+>- The repository is meant to show how the project is structured and configured
-- The included configuration makes it easier to understand and reproduce the original development setup
+>- The included configuration makes it easier to understand and reproduce the original development setup

 If this project were to be prepared for a real deployment, secrets and API keys would of course be moved to a secure secret-management approach and would not be included in source control.

 ---

+>[!IMPORTANT]
-## Disclaimer
+>## Disclaimer
-This repository reflects the state of the project within the scope and time constraints of an IPA.
+>This repository reflects the state of the project within the scope and time constraints of an IPA.
-The focus was on delivering a complete, well-structured, locally executable application within the formal requirements of the assignment.
+>The focus was on delivering a complete, well-structured, locally executable application within the formal requirements of the assignment.
+>

-It should therefore be understood as a documented practical project, not as a production-ready SaaS product.
+>It should therefore be understood as a documented practical project, not as a production-ready SaaS product.

 ---